vibewell25/vibewell/docs/docs/security/privacy-policy.md

-# Vibewell Privacy Policy
+# VibeWell Privacy Policy

 **Last Updated: [Current Date]**

 ## 1. Introduction

-Vibewell, Inc. ("Vibewell," "we," "us," or "our") is committed to protecting your privacy.
+VibeWell, Inc. ("VibeWell," "we," "us," or "our") is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you use our website, mobile application, and services (collectively, the "Service").

 Please read this Privacy Policy carefully.
 By accessing or using the Service, you acknowledge that you have read, understood, and agree to be bound by the terms of this Privacy Policy.
 If you do not agree with our policies and practices, please do not use the Service.